0191 5131313 | hello@siris.co.uk

 What is Event Duration Monitoring (EDM)?

-In order to explain EDM, we first need to understand how water treatment works operate.
+In order to explain Event Duration Monitoring (EDM), we first need to understand how water treatment works operate.
 Combined sewers carry wastewater from homes and businesses, however they also collect rainwater which falls onto areas like streets and roofs.

 In normal conditions this water travels to a wastewater treatment works to be treated before it is discharged back to rivers and streams.